This chapter describes virtual device contexts (VDCs) supported on Cisco NX-OS devices.

 Communication Between VDCs

 The Cisco NX-OS software does not support direct communication between VDCs on a single physical device.
-You must make a physical connection from a port allocated to one VDC to a port allocated to the other VDC to allow the VDCs to communicate (see the “Logical Resources” section).
+You must make a physical connection from a port that is allocated to one VDC to a port that is allocated to the other VDC to allow the VDCs to communicate.
+Each VDCs has its own VRFs for communicating with other VDCs (see the "Logical Resources" section).

-The storage VDC is one of the nondefault VDCs and it does need a license.
-However, a storage VDC does not need a VDC license because it relies on the FCoE license installed to enable the FCoE function on the modules.
-Beginning with Cisco NX-OS Release 5.2(1) for the Nexus 7000 Series devices, you can run FCoE on the F1, F2 and F2E Series modules.
-You can create separate storage VDCs to run FCoE.
+Beginning with Cisco NX-OS Release 5.2(1) for the Nexus 7000 Series devices, you can run FCoE on the F Series modules.
+You create separate storage VDCs to run FCoE.
 You can have only one storage VDC on the device, and you cannot configure the default VDC as a storage VDC.

-For more information about creating VDCs with FCoE, see “Creating VDCs,” Cisco NX-OS Licensing Guide and the Cisco NX-OS FCoE Configuration Guide for Cisco Nexus 7000 and Cisco MDS 9500 book.
+For more information about creating VDCs with FCoE, see Chapter 3 "Creating VDCs with the VDC Setup Wizard" and the Cisco NX-OS FCoE Configuration Guide for Cisco Nexus 7000 and Cisco MDS 9500 book.

 If you have the network-admin user role, you can allocate physical device resources exclusively for the use of a VDC.
 Once a resource is assigned to a specific VDC, you can manage it only from that VDC.
 The Cisco NX-OS software allows you to control how the logical and physical resources are assigned to each VDC.
 Users logging directly into the VDC can only see this limited view of the device and can manage only those resources that the network administrator explicitly assigns to that VDC.
 Users within a VDC cannot view or modify resources in other VDCs.